The physical changes that occur during puberty are usually marked by distinct stages of development.

 - your pubic hair will become thicker and curlier, spreading to the soft mound of skin above your genitals

-- you may begin to experience 'wet dreams' – involuntary ejaculations of semen ('come') during your sleep
+- you may begin to have 'wet dreams' – involuntary ejaculations of semen during sleep

 - your voice should 'break' (the pitch and tone of your voice may start to suddenly change for short periods of time)